Veteran actor Anwar Iqbal Baloch dies of prolonged illness - Pakistan | ExBulletin

 Regarding Hammal O Mahganj, Ramzan said that Anwar made the film in 1974 at Eastern Studio and performed the role of Mahganj himself.
 Its dialogue and screenplay were written by veteran journalist Nadir Shah Adil. who also played a role in the film.

-The order for its theatrical release has passed; however, workers of the then National Awami Party (NAP) launched a massive protest against the film, claiming that it could destroy Baloch culture “on the model of Pakhtun culture” which was allegedly damaged by Pashtun films. .
+The theatrical release order has passed; however, then-National Awami Party (NAP) workers launched a massive protest against the film, claiming that it could destroy Baloch culture “on the model of Pakhtun culture” which was allegedly harmed by Pashtun films. .

 Ramzan recalled that the main objection of the protesters was a dance in the film performed by a woman who was wearing Portuguese cultural attire.
 The protesters reportedly resorted to violence and attacked cinemas, causing the film to not be shown for 30 to 40 years.
 However, it was first screened at the Pakistan Arts Council in Karachi a few years ago.

-The writer was of the opinion that the controversy over the film was essentially the result of a dispute between the PPP and NAP workers, and that if it had been released at the time, the film could have paved the way. to more Baluch films and create more actors and stories.
+The writer felt that the controversy over the film was essentially the result of a dispute between the PPP and NAP workers, and that if it had been released at the time, the film could have paved the way for more Baluchi films and create more actors and stories.

 Sources